Bartonella quintana: Clinical manifestations

+It is important to point out that although some patients may remain asymptomatic, others can develop severe life-threatening complications.
+It is crucial for timely recognition and appropriate management for optimal disease control.

 Diagnosis and treatment

-To have a definite diagnosis of infection with B. quintana requires either serological cultures or nucleic acid amplification techniques.
+A definite diagnosis of infection with B. quintana requires either serum antibodies or positive nucleic acid amplification.
 To differentiate between different species, immunofluorescence assays that use mouse antisera are used, as well as DNA hybridization and restriction fragment length polymorphisms, or citrate synthase gene sequencing.
-Treatment usually consists of a 4- to 6-week course of doxycycline, erythromycin, or azithromycin.
+Clinical diagnostic methods include the following: